How to Start an Online Business

 I can scan my receipts easily with Evernote and recall them later.

 For financial records, I use QuickBooks.
 It’s lasted the test of time and receives constant updates.
 More than that, almost every accountant accepts QuickBooks.
 It’s an industry standard.
-There are other accounting packages for businesses out there, but you run a risk when you step outside of the mainstream.
+There are other accounting packages for businesses, but you run a risk when you step outside the mainstream.

 A Customer Relationship Manager (CRM) is critical for keeping notes related to your customers, sending them email, and tracking their activity on your online system.

 Note: the CRM link above is an affiliate link for FluentCRM.
 There’s no extra cost to you, but I may receive a small commission if your purchase based upon my recommendation.
 Want to ask me questions about FluentCRM?
 Visit my Contact Page!

 With my CRM, I can set up benchmarks that tell me when someone visits a specific page or how engaged they are with my email list.